Joalor64GH/Rhythmo-SC/docs/Custom-Credits.md

 ## Credits Data
-In `assets/credits.json`, you can set the following fields:
+In `assets/credits.json`, you can edit the following fields:
 * `menuBG` - Your custom menu background.
 * `menuBGColor` - The color of your custom background (`[R, G, B]`).
 * `tweenColor` - If the colors should set to the user's colors or not.

-Then, in the `users` array, copy this credit block:
+Then, in the `users` array, copy-and-paste this credit block:
 ```json
 {
     "sectionName": "Section",